pa2eon/QT6SSTV/README.md

 NOTE !!<br>
 ==>> ALL THE CREDITS ARE MADE FOR ON4QZ <<==<p>
 It is possible that this 'new' repro will be merged later on back again to the original QSSTV !

+To Compile this repro - place the directory 'documentation' IN the src directory.
+This will be changed later.